vvaidy/Qo-DL/README.md

 # To Do
 - GUI version.
 - Fix known issues.
-- Progress bar?
-- Download playlists.
 - Implement Japanese translation.
 - General code clean up.
 - More command line options.
 - Reduce size of executable (exclude libs etc.).
 - Add a check to see if the user has inputted a plain password into the config file instead of an MD5 hashed one.
-- Apparently the x86 binary isn't working.
-Look into that.
-Update: tested working on Win 10 1809 x86.

 # Known Issues
 - Albums with more than one disks will be treated as single-disk albums.